maloyk-ai/Brain-Skull-Segmentation/README.md

-# Brain-Skull-Segmentation(Skull Stripping) using UNet
+# Brain Segmentation(Skull Stripping) using UNet with Residual Connection
 One of the most common MRI (Magnetic Resonance Imaging) use is a brain visualisation.
 Brain anatomy is highly complicated therefore it might be difficult to extract only these structures which have diagnostic value.
 In a consequence it is so necessary to develop and apply most efficient brain’s segmentation algorithms.
 One of the first steps in case of neurological MRI analysis is skull stripping.
 It involves removing extra-meningeal tissue from the head image, therefore it is essential to find the best method to determine the brain and skull boundaries.

 Proposed implementation of Skull Stripping is based on Deep Neural Network(UNet with Residual Connevtions) and shows decent accuracy.
 The accuracy and obcetive loss can be further improved by using different architectures of UNets.